-- 1. The provider shall have a medical director (physician); - 2.
-There is a physician on call 24 hours per day, seven days per week and on duty as needed for management of psychiatric and medical needs of the clients.
+- 2. There is a physician on call 24 hours per day, seven days per week and on duty as needed for management of psychiatric and medical needs of the clients.
 Duties would include: - a.
 Review and approve on medical treatment; and - b.
 Triage medical needs at admission and through course of stay for all members. - 3.
 Clinical supervisor is available for clinical supervision when needed and by telephone for consultation; - 4.
 A minimum of one LMHP or UP under the supervision of an LMHP available onsite at least 40 hours per week (may be combination of two or more professional disciplines); - 5.
 Each LMHP/UP's caseload must not exceed a ratio of 1:25; - 6.
-There shall be one direct care aide (one full-time employee) per shift with additional as needed;

-7. There shall be at least one clerical support staff per day shift; and

-8. There shall be a care coordinator (one full-time employee per day shift), and/or duties may be assumed by clinical staff).
+There must be one direct care aide (one full-time employee) per shift with additional as needed; - 7.
+There must be at least one clerical support staff per day shift; and - 8.
+There must be a care coordinator (one full-time employee per day shift), and/or duties may be assumed by clinical staff).